LalithKumar010/LalithKumar010/README.md

 * I'm Lalith Kumar, an **extremely motivated and hardworking individual** with a passion for cybersecurity.
 I possess strong technical and analytical skills essential for performing penetration testing and vulnerability assessments.

+* Currently Working as a "Security Analyst - 2" for [Ernst & Young]

-* Currently working as a "Penetration Tester" for [Security Knock](https://securityknock.com)
+* Previously worked as  a "Penetration Tester" for [Security Knock](https://securityknock.com)

 * Previously worked as a "Jr Penetration Tester Intern" at [VIEH Group](https://viehgroup.com) and "Penetration Tester" at [Bug Claim](https://bugclaim.com)